-\textbf{Allocator (ICL).} We also implement an in-context learning (ICL) paradigm by retrieving the top-k most similar training examples for each TRD.
-Instead of relying on soft bias outputs from larger reasoning models, we convert the gold hard-bias presets into soft-bias labels (e.g., 100\%→90\%, 0\%→10\%) to construct pseudo soft bias demonstrations.
-This ensures that BRIDGE’s performance improvements are not attributable to external reasoning model outputs.
-The analysis is discussed in \S~\ref{results}, while implementation details for GRPO and ICL in Allocator are provided in Appendix~\ref{bridge_appendix}.
+\textbf{Allocator (ICL).} We also implement an ICL paradigm by retrieving the top-k similar training examples for each TRD.
+Instead of relying on soft-bias outputs and analysis paths from reasoning models, we directly convert the gold hard-bias presets into soft-bias labels (e.g., 100\%→90\%, 0\%→10\%) to construct pseudo soft-bias demonstrations.
+This ensures that BRIDGE’s performance improvements are not attributable to external reasoning model abilities.
+We discuss the analysis in \S~\ref{main_results} and provide implementation details of the Allocator (GRPO and ICL) in Appendix~\ref{allocator_appendix}.